Last Updated: April 2026

 When will Srinagar Leh Highway open in 2026?

-Based on the trend from the last 5 years, the Srinagar Leh Highway is expected to open between late March and mid-April 2026.
-In 2025, it opened on April 1 in a record 33 days.
-However, tourist traffic is usually allowed a couple of weeks after the official opening once the road stabilizes.
+Based on the trend from the last 5 years, the Srinagar Leh Highway is expected to open for civilian traffic between mid-April and early May 2026.
+In 2025, it reopened on April 1 in a record 33 days.
+Tourist traffic is usually allowed a couple of weeks after the official opening once the road stabilizes.
+The 2025-26 winter was unusual with Zojila staying open past 28 February 2026 before fresh snowfall closed it.

 Is Srinagar to Leh road open in February or March?

-No, the road is not open for tourists in February.
-In some years, BRO clears the snow by late February or March, but tourist vehicles are not allowed until the road is deemed safe.
-The Z-Morh Tunnel now provides year-round access to Sonamarg, but beyond Sonamarg, the road to Leh via Zojila Pass remains closed in winter.
+Usually no, the road is not open for tourists in February.
+In some years BRO clears the snow by late February or March, but tourist vehicles are not allowed until the road is deemed safe.
+The Z-Morh Tunnel now provides year-round access up to Sonamarg, but beyond Sonamarg, the road to Leh via Zojila Pass remains closed in winter.
+The 2025-26 winter was an exception where Zojila stayed open until 28 February 2026.

 Can I travel to Leh from Srinagar in one day?